dotidconsulting/coding-challenge/README.md

-If you choose to work on top of the provided solution, we expect you to demo
+We will expect you to demo and talk through your solution

 ### **Problem solving**